Our Story

 More About Hei Hei

-In 2024, we proudly sourced ingredients from over 18 farmers in the Appalachian Ohio region.
+Since 2024, we have proudly sourced ingredients from over 20 farmers in the Appalachian Ohio region.
 These small-scale, family-owned operations are pioneering the future of sustainable agriculture by honoring tradition while embracing cutting-edge regenerative practices like silvopasture, agroforestry, seed saving, no-till farming, and biodiverse crop rotations.

 We are committed to working with these farms because they produce the best ingredients possible, food that is more flavorful, more nutritious, better for the environment, better for the farmer—and because we’re committed to investing in our regional economy.